-- Sales in England and Scotland by the Forestry Commission to 31 March 2019; - Standing sales in Wales by the Forestry Commission/ Natural Resources Wales to 31 March 2017\; and - Sawlog sales in Wales by the Forestry Commission/ Natural Resources Wales to 31 March 2019.
+- Sales in England by Forestry England to 30 September 2020; - Sales in Scotland by Forestry and Land Scotland to 30 September 2020; - Standing sales in Wales by Natural Resources Wales to 31 March 2017\; and - Sawlog sales in Wales by Natural Resources Wales to 30 September

-The Coniferous Standing Sales Price Index monitors changes in the average price received per cubic metre overbark for timber that the Forestry Commission/ Natural Resources Wales sold standing, where the purchaser is responsible for harvesting.
+The Coniferous Standing Sales Price Index monitors changes in the average price received per cubic metre overbark for timber that Forestry England/ Forestry and Land Scotland/ Natural Resources Wales sold standing, where the purchaser is responsible for harvesting.

-The Softwood Sawlog Price Index monitors changes in the average price received per cubic metre of sawlogs (roundwood with a top diameter of 14 cm or more, likely to be sawn into planks or boards) sold at roadside by the Forestry Commission/ Natural Resources Wales.
+The Softwood Sawlog Price Index monitors changes in the average price received per cubic metre of sawlogs (roundwood with a top diameter of 14 cm or more, likely to be sawn into planks or boards) sold at roadside by Forestry England/ Forestry and Land Scotland/ Natural Resources Wales.

 Standing timber and sawlogs are distinct markets and may show different price movements.
 The data are averages for historic periods, so may be slow to show any turning points.